penumbra-zone/penumbra/docs/protocol/src/transactions/actions.md

 # Action Reference

 This page is a quick-reference list of transaction actions.
-Not all actions have proof statements, as only some actions perfom shielded state changes.
+Not all actions have proof statements, as only some actions perform shielded state changes.
 Actions with proof statements are additionally listed separately for reference.

 ## Actions by Proof Statement